 uxp/pr/manifest.json

-You can ask about available functionality:
+You can ask the AI about available functions:

 Can you list what apis / functions are available for working with Photoshop / Premiere?